Tunisian parliament to defy president with full session | Politics

 "We will go ahead with the expected session and are not afraid to defend a legitimate institution," said Yamina Zoglami, a parliament member from the moderate Islamist Ennahda.
 "The people did not withdraw confidence from us.
 The president closed parliament with a tank."

 The parliament's increased confidence reflects broadening opposition to Saied as he tries to rewrite the constitution, take control of the judiciary and impose new restrictions on civil society.
-Ennahda, the biggest party in the parliament with a quarter of seats, and its leader Rached Ghannouchi who is the parliament speaker, have been the most vocal critics of Saied.
+Ennahda, the biggest party in parliament with a quarter of the seats, and its leader Rached Ghannouchi who is the parliamentary speaker, have been the most vocal critics of Saied.

 Although political parties remain deeply divided against each other, more of them are now openly rallying against Saied and demanding he adopt an inclusive approach to any efforts to restructure the country's politics.
 Tunisia threw off autocratic rule in a 2011 revolution and introduced democracy, but its system that shared power between president and parliament has proven unpopular after years of political paralysis and economic stagnation.